abarr/blog/posts/2020/11-04-website-and-blog-5-dolllars-a-month-p1.md

 $ more id_rsa_do.pub
 ```

 Copy the key and paste it into the form after clicking the `new SSH Key` button on the Digital Ocean webpage.
-After you create the droplet you will be able to copy the `ip address`.
+After you create the Droplet you will be able to copy the `ip address`.
 Once you have it open your `.ssh/config` file in the editor of your choice (I use `vim`).
 Create a `Host` block.

 ```
 Host your-droplet-ip